-.
-This policy is one of a series in the school’sschool integrated safeguarding portfolio and should be read in conjunction with the policies as listed below:
+This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

-Behaviour Management, linked to the Use of Physical Intervention
+Behaviour management, linked to the use of physical intervention

 Searching, screening and confiscation

-Online Safety and Social Media
+Online Safety; Social media and Mobile technology

 Anti-Bullying

-Data Protection and Information Sharing
+Data protection and Information sharing

-Image Use
+Image use

-Sex & Relationship Education
+Relationship and Sex Education (RSE)

-Personal and Intimate Care
+Personal and intimate care

-Health and Safety school
+Health and safety, including plans for school reopening

 Attendance

-Risk Assessment

-schoolFirst Aid and Accidents

-Managing Allegations Against Staff
+Risk assessments (e.g. school trips, use of technology, school re-opening)

+First aid and accidents

+Managing allegations against staff

-Staff Behaviour Policy (including Acceptable Use of Technology)
+Staff behaviour policy, including Acceptable Use of Technology Policies (AUP)

-Safer Recruitment
+Safer recruitment

 Whistleblowing

+Policy Compliance, Monitoring and Review

+Kemsing Primary School will review this policy at least annually.
+The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures.

-Kemsing Primary SchoolThis can be found in the staff shared area.schoolschoolschoolKey Responsibilities
+All staff (including temporary staff and volunteers) will be provided with a copy of this policy and part one of KCSIE.
+This can be found in the staff shared area.

+Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website.

+The policy forms part of our school development plan and will be reviewed annually by the governing body which has responsibility for oversight of safeguarding and child protection systems.

+The Designated Safeguarding Lead will ensure regular reporting on safeguarding activity and systems to the governing body.
+The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.

+Key Responsibilities

-The governing body, have read and will follow KCSIE 2019.
+The governing body have read and will follow KCSIE 2020.

-The school has a nominated governor for safeguarding.
-The nominated governor will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required.
+The school has a nominated governor (or equivalent) for safeguarding.
+The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required.

-The Governing Body, Headteacher and Leadership Team will ensure that the DSL is properly supported in their role.
+The governing body and leadership team will ensure that the Designated Safeguarding Lead is supported in their role.

-5.1 Designated Safeguarding Lead (DSL)
+6.1 Designated Safeguarding Lead (DSL)

-The school has appointed a member of the leadership team Andrew Kilbride, HeadteacherAndrew KIlbrideHeadteacher as the Designated Safeguarding Lead (DSL). schoolHelen Brown, Deputy HeadThe DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
+The school has appointed a member of the leadership team (Andrew KIlbride, Headteacher) as the Designated Safeguarding Lead (DSL).
+Additionally, the school have appointed Deputy DSLs (Helen Brown, Deputy Head) who will have delegated responsibilities and act in the DSLs absence.

+The DSL has overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
+Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.

 The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
-The DSL and any deputy DSL’s training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually.

 Deputy DSLs are trained to the same standard as the DSL.
-Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.
+The DSL and any deputy DSLs training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually.

+The DSL (and deputies) will be provided with sufficient time so they can provide appropriate support to staff and children regarding any new safeguarding and welfare concerns following Covid-19.
+This may include handling of referrals to integrated social care and working with other agencies where appropriate.

 It is the role of the DSL to:

 Act as the central contact point for all staff to discuss any safeguarding concerns